 - WP-DB-Backup (database only)

 Whatever method you choose, make sure that it’s up and running, well before things go wrong.
-Once you have sorted this out, you can move on the common errors and ways to fix them.
+Once you have sorted this out, you can move on to the common errors and ways to fix them.

 1. Internal Server Error